International and European Refugee Law

 5 (if course has been attended regularly and exam has been passed)

-The course will be held at irregular intervals.
-It will be available in the summer term 2019.
+The course will be held at irregular intervals, rather in the summer term than in the winter term.

 Time Schedule and Course Venue